This is a video journal I did for Christmas.

 This passage makes it very clear that whoever believes in the Son of God, will have eternal life.
 So if you commit suicide, will you go to Heaven?
 If you have accepted Jesus as your personal Lord and Savior, if you have faith in Him, then yes you will go to Heaven.
 If not, then you would have just sent yourself to Hell.
 Did I just say that if you kill yourself you can still go to Heaven?
 Yes.
 Suicide’s a sin, but here’s the thing: Jesus hasn’t just paid for your sins from the past.
 He doesn’t just forgive every time you ask.
 If you are truly in Christ, he has forgiven ALL of your sins….past, present, and future.
 He doesn’t wait for you to ask forgiveness every time (you should still do that though).
 Your sins are already forgiven.
 He already has paid for them.

 I’m not condoning suicide by any means.
 “Suicide doesn’t prevent a life from getting worse, it just prevents it from getting better.”
 However, sometimes even Christian lose sight of what’s ahead and get desperate.
 We’re still human.
-I have to belief that God’s grace extends to those who take their own life.
+I have to believe that God’s grace extends to those who take their own life.
 If God’s grace can redeem a murderer like King David, it can still reach someone who took their own life.

 That’s my answer.
 If you are in Christ and you commit suicide out of a moment of desperation, I have to believe you will still go to Heaven.